 To Get the Lowdown on Hashtags, Use More Than One Tool

-When you look at the six apps above, one thing stands out.
+When you look at the 9 tools above, one thing stands out.
 Although most of them share some basic functionality, they all approach the challenge of hashtags in a different way.